sharonhoward/llep/README.md

 #### Excluding magistrates and parish officials

 The names of magistrates, if present, appear in very predictable places (usually at the very end of the examination).
 Parish officials are less common but usually fairly straightforward to identify.
 Wherever possible, these have been removed from the dataset.
-(If requested, a version of the data that includes them can be made available.)
+(A version of the data that includes them can be made available on request, but it should be borne in mind that magistrates' names were often not tagged because they signed with an initial rather than full first name.)

 #### Finding additional information about examinations and individuals